peteEH/msp430fr-bsl/README.md

 ## Python BSL

 A python serial boot loader CLI for MSP430FR series microcontrollers.
+This has also been converted to a graphical interface.

 ## Serial Debug Adaptor